 - 1. Locate the port on the side of the High Gas Pressure switch (see Figure 5-4, below) and loosen the screw in the port a few turns to open it.
 Do not completely remove the screw.
 Alternatively, you can remove the 1/4 inch plug shown in Figure 5-4 and install a hose barb fitting in that location. - 2.
 Attach one end of the plastic tubing to the port or barb fitting and the other end to a 0 16" W.C.
 (0 4.0 kPa) manometer. - 3.
-Apply the reading of the manifold pressure taken in Step 15 of section 4.4.1 (natural gas units) or Step 15 of section 4.4.2 (propane units) and plug it into the following formula, which calculates the maximum allowable gas pressure: - Gas Pressure → \\\\ x 1.5 = \\\ max gas pressure - 4.
+Apply the reading of the manifold pressure taken in Step 15 of section 4.4.1 (natural gas units) or Step 15 of section 4.4.2 (propane units) and plug it into the following formula, which calculates the maximum allowable gas pressure: - Gas Pressure → x 1.5 = max gas pressure - 4.
 Remove the cover from the High Gas Pressure switch and set the dial indicator to 20 (the maximum). - 5.
 Open the external gas supply ball valve upstream of the unit. - 6.
-Press the MENU key on the front panel of the C-MORE and access the Setup menu, enter the password 6817 and then press the ENTER key. - 7.
-Start the unit in MANUAL mode and adjust the Air/Fuel Valve position to bring the unit up to 100%.
+Press the MENU key on the C-More Controller and access the Setup menu, enter the password 6817 and then press the ENTER key.